fiffty/rangeSlider/README.md

 # rangeSlider
-A very simple slider with range input controls.
+A very simple jQuery plugin for sliders with range input controls.

 ##Installation